 - A strong interest in the work of the NAO and public policy

 - Ability to work co-operatively and collaboratively as part of a team to deliver outputs

 - Drive and determination to overcome obstacles, resistance or challenges in order to achieve goals

 - Commitment to personal development and keeping technical skills up to date.

 You must be a UK, Commonwealth, EEA or Swiss national to comply with Civil Service nationality rules and must hold a valid work permit.
 We are not able to sponsor work visas.

-• To apply candidates should provide an up to date CV and covering letter setting out briefly why you are suitable for this role.
+Please submit the following an up to date version of your CV, along with a covering letter, setting out briefly why you are suitable for this role.

 After the initial HR sift there will be an online numerical test.
 Thereafter, a Senior Analyst or Value For Money Audit Manager will sift applications who have progressed past the online numerical test.